-TURNER PRIZE ARTIST – LUBAINA HIMID – LONDON 2018
+TURNER PRIZE ARTIST – LUBAINA HIMID – VOW ART 2018

 ‘Telling stories of the black experience that are both everyday and extraordinary is what I’m here to do’